 Redundancy is the dismissal of employees because the employer needs to reduce the workforce.
 Employment law regards redundancy as different from a typical dismissal because it is not focused on the employee and their capability or conduct.
 In redundancy, it is the job and the services it provides that is deleted or reduced rather than the employee who is sacked because of his or her personal deficiency.
 Redundancy also gives employees more rights than an employee who was sacked because he or she did not fulfil the employment contract.

-Good employment law advice would highlight as an important consideration whether a redundancy is genuine.
-That is to say that employers need to avoid using the redundancy process as a means to get rid of an employee or employees.
-Redundancy could amount unfair dismissal, constructive dismissal, or other employment law breaches if not carried out for genuine reasons or if not done on a fair and objective basis.
+Good employment law advice would highlight, as an important consideration, whether a redundancy is genuine.
+That means employers must avoid using the redundancy process as a means to get rid of an employee or employees.
+Redundancy could amount to unfair dismissal, constructive dismissal, or other employment law breaches if not carried out for genuine reasons or if not done in a fair and objective way.

 What are examples of a genuine redundancy?